Coen brothers' unrealized projects: To the White Sea

 In March 1997, it was reported in Variety that the Coens were in discussions at Universal Pictures to direct Brad Pitt in an adaptation of James Dickey's To the White Sea, scripted by David and Janet Peoples.
 In August 2000, Pitt officially signed on to star in the film.
 They were due to start production in 2002, with Jeremy Thomas producing, but it was cancelled when the Coens felt that the budget offered was not enough to successfully produce the film.
 The Houston Chronicle reported that "no studio would fund the film."
 In August 2015, it was announced that Warner Bros. acquired the film rights to the book and that their screenplay was scrapped and that another writer and/or director would replace them.

 Cuba Libre

 In July 1997, the Coens agreed to adapt Elmore Leonard's next novel Cuba Libre, for Universal Pictures, however the two made no official commitment to direct at the time.

 LaBrava

 In March 1998, the Los Angeles Times reported that the Coen brothers had written an adaptation of Elmore Leonard's 1983 novel LaBrava, also for Universal.

 The Contemplations

 In an April 1998 interview with Alex Simon for Venice magazine, the Coens discussed a project called The Contemplations, which was to have been an anthology of short films based on stories in a leather bound book from a "dusty old library".
 This project may have influenced or evolved into The Ballad of Buster Scruggs (2018), which has the same structure.

 2000s

+Untitled Ed Harris film

+In 2001, the brothers mentioned to The Guardian that they'd written a screenplay for Ed Harris to direct.
+No further details were provided.